-The following examples may elucidate the work being done within this framework; not only since 2012, the year of the implementation.
+The following examples may elucidate the work being done within this framework

 The case of the Joint Master Programme in Veterinary Public Health (MVPH) of Freie Universität Berlin and Chiang Mai University in Thailand:

-Every master student carries out a laboratory based field study in his/her home country; within this academic requirement of home country studies diagnostic laboratory work is done in the respective `home´ lab:
+Up to the 6th Joint MVPH Programme 2013 - 2015 every master student carried out a laboratory based field study in his/her home country; within this academic requirement of home country studies diagnostic laboratory work is done in the respective `home´ lab:

-All master thesis of the Joint Programme can be found under Veterinary Public Health Centre for Asia The Thesis of 4th student generation.
+All master thesis of the Joint Programme can be found under Veterinary Public Health Centre for Asia http://vphcap.wixsite.com/vphcap/thesis

 Furthermore, the VPH Centre for Asia Pacific (VPHCAP) of the Partner Faculty of Veterinary Medicine of the Chiang Mai University improved and updated its capacity: Salmonella serotyping for the Master Studies had been done for years by the FU VPH Panel only, now having been taken over by the VPHAPC.